 You must be of good character to visit or live in Australia.
 This means you must pass the character test and remain of good character.

-When you apply for a visa or citizenship, you may be required to provide military certificates, police certificates (penal clearance) or provide us with further personal details as part of the visa application process.
-Your case officer will advise you of this requirement or you can refer to the relevant document checklist for the visa you are applying for.
+When you apply for a visa or Australian citizenship, you may be required to provide military certificates, police certificates (penal clearance) or provide us with further personal details as part of the visa application process.
+A police certificate is required for all permanent visa application however, a case officer will advise you if it is required for a temporary visa application.